orientechnologies/orientdb-docs/OrientDB-Neo4j-Importer.md

 A typical migration scenario consists of the following steps:

-- A copy of the Neo4j's database graph directory (typically `graph.db`) is made into a safe place
+- A copy of the Neo4j's database graph directory (typically `graph.db`) is created into a safe place
 - OrientDB is installed
 - The OrientDB's Neo4j Importer tool is installed
 - The migration process is started from the command line, passing to the OrientDB's Neo4j Importer tool the copy of the Neo4j's database directory created earlier